Threshold for weak saturation stability: The existence of the threshold

-To prove Part (i), consider $\mathcal{B}^*_s$, the graph property that every pair of vertices have $s-2$ adjacent common neighbors.
-This property is {\it increasing}~\cite[Chapter 1.3]{RG} with the {\it sharp threshold probability}~\cite[Chapter 1.6]{RG} $q^*_s(n)=(2(s-2)!)^{\frac{2}{(s+1)(s-2)}}q_s(n)$ (in the same way as in the proof of Lemma~\ref{edge_in_clique}, this fact follows from the second moment method and the Janson inequality, see details in~\cite{SP90}).
-Clearly, $\mathcal{A}_s\cap\mathcal{B}^*_s$ increases as well.
-Therefore, it has a threshold probability $r_s(n)\geq q^*_s(n)$.
-The following lemma concludes the proof of Theorem~\ref{lower}. $\Box$
+\begin{proof} Let $\mathcal{B}^*_s$ be the property that every pair of vertices have $s-2$ common neighbors that induce a clique.
+This property is increasing with a sharp threshold probability The above threshold function is obtained by the same way as in the proof of Lemma \ref{edge_in_clique} and originally comes from \cite{SP90}.
+Clearly, $\mathcal{A}_s\cap\mathcal{B}^*_s$ is increasing as well and thus it has a threshold probability $r_s(n)$ by Theorem 1.24 of \cite{RG}.
+Obviously, $r_s\geq q^*_s$.
+In what follows, we prove that $r_s$ is a threshold for $\mathcal{A}_s$.